Southern Arizona Tour

-We’re likely to have a tailwind as we start the day.
+We’re likely to have a tailwind as we start the day, but this is probably our toughest day and incredibly scenic and interesting.
 We begin climbing through grasslands dotted with vineyards, cattle, horses, and antelope.
 We’ll view the Huachuca mountains on our climb toward Fort Huachuca, where we’ll have lunch and time to explore the fort and its museums.
 Headed downhill after lunch, we’ll pass through another wildlife refuge before beginning a slight climb along the highway, noting the border fencing on our way to Bisbee.

 Enjoy your rest day in Bisbee.
-Take advantage of the Mine Tour, wander the streets and shops, catch open mike night at St. Elmo’s, the oldest bar in Arizona.
+Stroll through the museum, wander the streets and shops, take advantage of the Mine Tour, catch open mike night at St. Elmo’s, the oldest bar in Arizona.
 Your lodging is in a suite hotel, each two-bedroom unit sharing a living room and full kitchen.
 You will have access to free laundry facilities.

 We’ll begin the day with a gradual climb before our long descent toward Tombstone, the “Town too tough to Die”.
-Gunfight shows and renovated Victorian structures help keep history alive in one of the most popular tourist destinations in Arizona.
+Although we'll be a bit too early for the gunfight show, you can enjoy the renovated Victorian structures that help keep history alive in one of the most popular tourist destinations in Arizona.
 After another stretch of gradual downhill, we will head west and start climbing again toward Sonoita, where we will spend the next two nights.

 Today is relatively easy, but has an incredible attraction – Kartchner Caverns.
 Enjoy a memorable tour through this stunning “live” limestone cave with its wide variety of unique minerals and formations.